Craitbla/s21_SQL/README.md

-# Day 01 — SQL Bootcamp
+# Day 02 — SQL Bootcamp

-## _First steps working with sets and JOINs in SQL_
+## _Deep diving into JOINs in SQL_

-Resume: Today you will see how to get needed data based on sets constructions and simple JOINs.
+Resume: Today you will see how to get needed data based on different structures JOINs.

 💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
 It's anonymous and will help our team make your educational experience better.
 We recommend completing the survey immediately after the project.